 - Lead and aluminum split shot

 - I attach lead split shot about 9ft above my hook.
 Use enough to allow the line to bounce off the bottom of the river but not too much where the line constantly gets snagged.
-The aluminum weight is used as the lowest weight as it will prevent the lead from sliding down the line.
+The aluminum weight is used on the bottom and it will prevent the lead from sliding down the line.

 - Sharp hook

 - The size of the hook is open for debate but I like to use a #6 octopus style.
-Be sure the hook has a wide gap and is laser sharpened and you won’t have any trouble hooking a fish.
+Be sure the hook has a wide gap and is laser sharpened, you won’t have any trouble.
 On the hook, tie some yarn or put a rubber fish egg on the shank.
 Adding this final piece of “bait” will help the hook drift better in the current.